abbreviatedman/spellbound/data/quotes.md

 448
 00:22:42,082 --> 00:22:44,449
-"in the clock or the closet...
+"in the clock or the closet…

 449
 00:22:44,551 --> 00:22:46,578
-or my panties..."
+or my panties…"

 450
 00:22:48,481 --> 00:22:50,302